r-uu/r-uu.github.io/src/main/md/sandbox/javafx/generator.driven.setup.of.javafx.applications.with.cdi.support.md

 * ```XAppController.java```

-  A JavaFX controller is a class that initialises the UI elements defined in a JavaFX ```Scene``` and controls how the app reacts on UI events.
+  A JavaFX controller is a class that initialises the UI elements defined in a ```Scene``` and controls how the app reacts on UI events.

 JavaFX comes with support for convenient injection of UI components into controller instances that define the behaviour of JavaFX applications. ```@FXML``` annotated fields in controller classes do the trick.

-What is missing in vanilla JavaFX is built in support for CDI.
-And it can be challenging to properly bootstrap a CDI container without harmfully interferring JavaFX's startup procedure.
-The following chapter describes an approach that hides CDI bootstrapping and takes care of recurring tasks for JavaFX development.
+However, the bigger applications grow the more urgent becomes the need to split it up into smaller, better maintainable pieces.
+The following shows how a JavaFX app can be built from smaller apps where each app can be run and tested on its own.

 ## Extending basic JavaFX building blocks